What is HOOTC?

 HOOTC was established in December 1997 at James St. Baptist Church by two retired teachers, Gloria Colizza and Sister Carole Anne Guay.
 It was modeled after Toronto’s Out of the Cold program.

-Out of the Cold locations across Canada are not affiliated, each program runs independently.
+Other Out of the Cold locations across Canada are not affiliated and each program runs independently.

 Who are our dinner guests?

-Men, women and children of our community who are struggling with hardship come to Hamilton Out of the Cold for hot meals and warm companionship.
-We serve who arrives, no questions asked.
+Men, women and children of our community who are struggling with hardship, come to Hamilton Out of the Cold for hot meals and warm companionship.
+We serve all who arrive – no questions asked.